What is Google Drive Integration?

 On your form's "Integrations" page, click the integration for "Google Drive".
 Then, click the "Get Authorization" button to authenticate and connect with your Google account.
 You'll be asked to log into Google, if you're not already.
 When you're finished, click the "Save" button.

 Collecting Google Drive Results

-When a form user completes your form, their uploaded files will be sent to your Google Drive.
+When a form user completes your form, their results or uploaded files will be sent to your Google Drive.
 Google Drive allows multiple files and folders to share the same name, so if different files get sent with the same name they'll all be stored.

 When using a folder, if you have multiple folders with the same name, the integration will use whichever one Google returns first, which might not be consistent.
-It's best to keep folder names unique to make sure files always go to the same one.
+It's best to keep folder names unique to make sure files always go to the same place.